mvolkmann/MyUnixEnv/notes/VueNotes.md

   This lists other components used by this component inside curly braces.
   It is an object where keys are component names and values are components.
   With ES6 object shorthand, it can be written as `{Foo, Bar}`.
+  It's a bummer that Vue requires listing all the components used in template!

 - `props`\
    This is an object describing the props this component accepts.
   The keys are prop names and the values are their types.
   For example, `props: {name: String, age: Number}`.

   It can also be an array of just prop names, but that bypasses type checking and isn't recommended.

+  When props are defined using an object, each prop value can be a type or an object with the properties `type`,
+  `default` (must match the `type`), and `required` (boolean).

   Prop values are passed in from parent components using attributes.
   They can be any kind of value, including functions